 Most people think of affiliate marketing as a way to make extra money by passively promoting products and services online.
-But affiliate marketing is also a valuable money maker for entrepreneurs and creators behind the product or service the affiliates are promoting.
-While affiliate marketing can help drive sales for these providers, there is more involved than just signing up a bevy of affiliates and letting them go.
+But, affiliate marketing is also a valuable money maker for entrepreneurs and creators behind the promoted product or service.
+While affiliates can help drive sales for these providers, it’s more involved than just signing up a bevy of affiliates and letting them go.
 Read on to learn how to increase your affiliate marketing sales for your online course.

 Understanding affiliate marketing

 At its most fundamental level, affiliate marketing is nothing more than expanding distribution of your advertising through other who have online followings.
-Where affiliate marketing differs from traditional marketing channels, though, is the fact you offer your affiliates payment for their results.
+Where affiliate marketing differs from traditional marketing channels, though, is they receive payment for their results.
 Accordingly, affiliate marketing is often referred to as performance-based marketing.

 Results from affiliate marketing can come in many different forms from clickthroughs to your course website to actual sales.
 Because you must track the source of these actions in order to pay your affiliates, you must have real-time metrics on the performance of your marketing dollars.
 As a result, return-on-investment (ROI) is much easier to calculate, especially if the result you pay for is a sale.

 Every part of your affiliate marketing campaign can be optimized, from associate selection to the content you offer.
 Consider the following options for improving your affiliate marketing results.

 You may be tempted to allow anyone who shows interest in your course to be an affiliate (through automated affiliate program platforms, for example).
 After all, the more affiliates, the more clicks, and the more clicks, the more sales, right?
 Not exactly.
 Not all affiliates are created equal, and some affiliates can actually damage your reputation and your brand.